 On a slightly different note, I am interested in the ability to empathize that people innately have and data journalism’s ability to tap into it.
 In all of the reading we did there was a lot of talk about the ability of data journalism to make things real to people.
 The next step after “making it real” always seemed to be showing people how the data being discussed impacted their lives.
 I think that’s a great and noble goal.
 I also think there is another direction that the ability to make things real can move in: making other people and their stories more real to us.

-In my recent talk with Maggie Gross, who is presenting on her research series (Understanding AveragePP48107) at SXSW Interactive in March, I first heard the term empathetic data.
+In my recent talk with Maggie Gross, who is presenting on her research series (Understanding Average) at SXSW Interactive in March, I first heard the term empathetic data.
 She uses the concept to conduct research that makes people and their lives, habits, and identities more real to the people who market to them.
 In data journalism we have the opportunity to do the same thing between people.
 Journalism has always done this; it has told stories about people that might have otherwise gone untold and led to the emotional engagement of a readership.
 Now, however, data can be used to link these stories to larger cultural trends and show how the stories being told do not represent isolated instances.
 We can help audiences muster up empathy for demographics, not just individuals.
 Telling stories that are symptomatic and being able to prove that quality is, to me, one of the greatest potentials of data journalism